200-176-Great Vocals

 Writer/Composer: Chuck Berry (1958)

-This American Rock singer/songwriter’s amazing vocal control, his splendid lyrics, and his remarkable electric guitar style made Chuck Berry a template in the emergence and invention of R&B to Rock & Roll.
-His signature song was immediately identified with Rock music, his performances trendsetting, among the most influential in music history.
-He easily glides through his clever R&B rhymes, (“He used to carry his guitar in a gunny sack / Go sit beneath a tree by the railroad track) and his crystal-clear delivery in singing make this song a joy to listen to and admire…Absolutely Amazing, even to this day!
+He became America’s quintessential Rock singer / songwriter / guitarist with his amazing vocal control, his splendid lyrics, and his remarkable electric guitar style, making Chuck Berry a template in the emergence and invention of R&B to Rock & Roll.
+Starting in the early 1950s, he was already pushing the envelope, and after his hit, Maybelline, in 1955, this soon became his signature song—he was immediately identified with Rock music, with his performance’s trendsetting, among the most influential in music history.
+He easily glides through his clever R&B rhymes, “He used to carry his guitar in a gunny sack / Go sit beneath a tree by the railroad track,” and his crystal-clear delivery in singing thus crystallized, making this song a joy to listen to and admire…Absolutely Amazing, even to this day!

 197. ANNIBEL LEE (1967)

-Vocalist: Joan Baez
+Vocalist: Joan Baez / Peter Schickele music arranger

 Writer/Composer: Edgar Alan Poe / Don Dilworth (1849)